 If you want to change your major after you’ve submitted your application, please contact us with your request.

 If you’ve already been admitted and you want to change your major or declare, you can:

 - Contact the department whose program you wish to attend.

-- Change or choose a major at the new student orientation.
+- Change or choose a major at the New Student Session.

 - Meet with a counselor to discuss your major selection.

 Please note that majors can’t be changed after the dates indicated in the following table.

 This is the fun part, where you get to turn your curiosity loose and explore subjects that match your interests, academic strengths and personal goals.
 But don’t stop there.
 Here at UCLA, you can explore all the new subject areas and learning experiences that only a research university in an innovative global city can offer.

 Check out our fields of study to see what sparks your interest and matches your talents, and get a sense of the unbelievable opportunities that are available to undergraduates at UCLA.
 And remember, you can add to your academic experience by adding a minor, which can be declared after you enroll.

 What if, after much exploration, you’re undecided?
 Know that you’re in good company.
 About 1,500 students are “undeclared” at any given time, and many more change majors.
 Undeclared majors are welcome in all divisions of the College along with the School of Engineering.
 See the list of majors for more information.